 Administration Preparing papers and files for court, tribunals, hearings and meetings.
 Producing court/tribunal documents.

-General photocopying and filing.
-Creating and updating records on in-house computer system and data
+- General photocopying and filing. - Creating and updating records on in-house computer system and data input. - Post opening and dispatch. - Booking, preparing and organising meeting rooms, supporting training courses and other group activities. - Preparing meeting agenda, joining instructions, handouts etc.

-Drafting Operations input.
-Post opening and dispatch.
-Booking, preparing and organising meeting rooms, supporting training courses and other group activities.
-Preparing meeting agenda, joining instructions, handouts etc. Standard letters and correspondence, minutes, notes, reports, submissions etc, according to guidelines and instructions.
-Clerking civil and family courts, tribunals and hearings, ensuring papers and materials are available and up to date Assisting court users, supporting listing and rota management, checking files Contacting relevant parties, scheduling, serving court documents, executing a range of warrants, collecting fines and fees etc, including the use of chip and pin Handling counter (face to face), written and telephone enquiries.
-To work as a team to ensure TIB (Team Information Board) meetings are relevant, timely and productive To work as a team to problem solve, to assess the impact of new SOPS, to contribute to small projects To undertake ad hoc roles within the band such as Jury Bailiff Officer, L+D Co-ordinator, H+S roles Processing casework Including standard documentation and information, court orders, claims, fines and fees, legal aid Resulting courts accurately, interpreting accurately the information required on a court file To work to workload targets in terms of throughput and accuracy Checking and verifying Documents, records, accounts, claims and returns for approval, results, statistics, plans etc. against criteria, regulations or procedures.
+Drafting Standard letters and correspondence, minutes, notes, reports, submissions etc, according to guidelines and instructions.
+Operations Clerking civil and family courts, tribunals and hearings, ensuring papers and materials are available and up to date Assisting court users, supporting listing and rota management, checking files Contacting relevant parties, scheduling, serving court documents, executing a range of warrants, collecting fines and fees etc, including the use of chip and pin Handling counter (face to face), written and telephone enquiries.
+To work as a team to ensure TIB (Team Information Board) meetings are relevant, timely and productive To work as a team to problem solve, to assess the impact of new SOPS, to contribute to small projects To undertake ad hoc roles within the band such as Jury Bailiff Officer, L+D Co-ordinator, H+S roles Processing casework Including standard documentation and information, court orders, Including standard documentation and information a Casework claims, fines and fees, legal aidResulting courts accurately, interpreting accurately the information required on a court file To work to workload targets in terms of throughput and accuracy Checking and Documents, records, accounts, claims and returns for approval, verifying results, statistics, plans etc. against criteria, regulations or procedures.
 Ensuring compliance and administration documentation meet quality standards.
 Role holders may be required to cross check and validate work completed by colleagues.
-Collecting and assembling information For returns, results, accounts, statements, warrants, statistical analysis, reports etc. Work may require interpretation of source materials, preparation of bundles, chasing.
+Collecting and For returns, results, accounts, statements, warrants, statistical assembling information analysis, reports etc. Information Work may require interpretation of source materials, preparation of bundles, chasing.
 Role holders will need to modify and adjust information and make decisions to allow work to be completed.
-Role holders will need to collect and assemble information to prepare for and run the daily TIB meeting, as required Undertaking calculations Produce basic statistical analysis reports and where required, process financial information.
+Role holders will need to collect and assemble information to prepare for and run the daily TIB meeting, as required Undertaking Produce basic statistical analysis reports and where required, process financial information. calculations financial information.
 Checking the work of others, updating records, assessing the value of goods and/or property, reconciling accounts, preparing invoices, information gathering and running straightforward reports.
 Spending limited sums of money on behalf of an office or unit.
-Calculate the anticipated numbers of Jurors to be called and manage the numbers to be as efficient as possible

-Communicating with Communicate and work with the Judiciary, Magistracy, the Cluster the public, the Managers, Court staff, and other internal and external stakeholders, judiciary, other court suppliers and customers to collect information, check facts, and tribunal users communicate or enforce judicial decisions, give advice on the and representatives completion of forms or court procedures etc and provide excellent of other agencies customer service. and Organisations • To deliver a helpful, prompt, polite and "right first time" service to our internal and external customers
+Calculate the anticipated numbers of Jurors to be called and manage the numbers to be as efficient as possible Communicating with Communicate and work with the Judiciary, Magistracy, the Cluster Manager Court staff and ather internal and outside helders. the public, the judiciary, other court Managers, Court staff, and other internal and external stakeholders, suppliers and customers to collect information, check facts, and tribunal users communicate or enforce judicial decisions, give advice on the and representatives completion of forms or court procedures etc and provide excellent of other agencies customer service. and Organisations To deliver a helpful, prompt, polite and "right first time" service to our internal and external customers